rakinmohammedrafeeq/ledgera/README.md

 # Ledgera – Full-Stack Finance Tracking System

 Ledgera is a full-stack collaborative finance platform built for modern teams and personal workflows.
 It combines workspace-based financial management, shared records, analytics dashboards, and role-based collaboration into a streamlined premium SaaS experience.
-Powered by Spring Boot, React, TypeScript, PostgreSQL, and JWT authentication, Ledgera enables users to manage records, track financial activity, collaborate across workspaces, and maintain secure access control through a scalable workspace-scoped architecture.

 ---